luxonis/depthai-hardware/docs/source/pages/rvc/rvc2.rst

 Power consumption
 *****************

-The RVC2 itself has a maximum power consumption of about 4.5W, which is mainly consumed by the SoC, Movidius Myriad X, that is integrated inside the RVC2.
+The RVC2 itself has a maximum power consumption of about 4.5W, which is mainly consumed by the SoC, Movidius™ Myriad X, that is integrated inside the RVC2.

 Hardware blocks and accelerators